drapala/job-recommender-py/README.md

 ## Contributing

 Contributions are welcome!
-Please fork the repository and open a pull request with your improvements or fixes.
+If you have any improvements or fixes, please fork the repository and open a pull request.

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for more details.